mossr/BeautifulAlgorithms.jl/README.md

 Consice algorithms written in Julia and formatted with [Carbon](https://carbon.now.sh/).

 Algorithms for machine learning, optimization, reinforcement learning, online planning, and decision making under uncertainty.
-All working and self-contained implementations, refer to the [test cases](./test/runtests.jl).
+All implementations are working and self-contained; refer to the [test cases](./test/).

 ```julia
 ] add http://github.com/mossr/BeautifulAlgorithms.jl